EQUITY TEAM ARCHIVE

 We’ve compiled a list of important reading, action steps, and other resources tuned to the moment, to help ground your response to these times.

-Latinx & Hispanic Heritage Month 2020 runs from September 15th through October 15th, recognizing and celebrating the contributions of those who trace their roots to Spain, Mexico, Central America, South American and the Spanish-speaking nations of the Caribbean, as well as their impacts on American society and culture.
+Latinx and Hispanic Heritage Month 2020 runs from September 15th through October 15th, recognizing and celebrating the contributions of those who trace their roots to Spain, Mexico, Central America, South American and the Spanish-speaking nations of the Caribbean, as well as their impacts on American society and culture.
 The observance was born in 1968 when Congress authorized an annual proclamation designating National Hispanic Heritage Week.
 Two decades later, lawmakers expanded it to a month long celebration, always beginning on September 15th.
 September 15th marks the anniversary of independence of five Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua; Mexico and Chile celebrate their independence on September 16th and September 18th, respectively.

 See the 2020 Latinx and Hispanic Heritage Month resource list with videos, books, websites, and news articles compiled by the MS54 Equity Team.